 The helicopter tour

 Not in the mood for this challenging jungle tour?
 It is also possible to visit El Mirador by helicopter.
 You’ll leave early morning and fly over the endless jungle to El Mirador, within half an hour.
-After an extensive tour you’ll fly back at the end of the day. (note average costs pp USD 450).
+After an extensive tour you’ll take the helicopter back at the end of the day.
+It is also possible to spend one night in the jungle, or opt for a combined tour where you hike to El Mirador and travel back by helicopter.
+Read more in my artticle about El Mirador.

 Gastronomic Guatemala travel tips